sarathchandra2812/chicago-taxi/README.md

 Same as above, the parameters can be customized in the command line.
 The image below shows how to run the command.

 <img src="/images/eval_data_prep_command.PNG" width="800">

+## Preparing the prediction data.

+File: pred_data_prep.py

+The functions are similar to the eval_data_prep.py, except that the pred data does not have the 'fare_dollars' column.
+Also, it doens't have a header.

 ## Bucketization, Crossing Columns and Embedding Columns